-Gates divorce forces $50 billion foundation to weigh changes
+Gateses’ divorce forces $50 billion foundation to weigh changes

 Adding more people to the board could “democratize the ultimate decision-making process,” at the foundation, said Maribel Morey, a historian of philanthropy and executive director at the Miami Institute for the Social Sciences.

 The three-person board is unusually small for a foundation of its size.
 The Ford Foundation, which is roughly a fifth the size of the Gates Foundation, has 15 members on its board.
-The Rockefeller Foundation, at a 10th of the size, has no fewer than 12 at any time.
+The Rockefeller Foundation, at a tenth of the size, has no fewer than 12 at any time.

 Expanding the board would be a good thing, said Morey, and they could use it to increase diversity.